Is Preventing Type 2 Diabetes with Diet Really Possible? YES!!!

 It is true that a calorie deficit will cause weight loss.
 But those pounds lost do not come from your fat stores; most of them come from muscle.
 In fact, slashing calories (starvation or crash dieting) in this way only causes you to gain the weight back as soon as you go off the diet.
 It also elevates your setpoint weight so that you gain more weight than you lost.
 Your body does this as added insurance against future starvation.

-Your body as an amazing machine, well able to regulate your weight just as it regulates your respiration, heartbeat, and dozens of other “automatic” functions.
+Your body is an amazing machine, well able to regulate your weight just as it regulates your respiration, heartbeat, and dozens of other “automatic” functions.
 Your brain, digestive system, and hormones communicate with each other through a sophisticated continual feedback loop to coordinate the activities to keep your level of fat at what your body “thinks” it should have.
-This is your setpoint weight, and your actual weight typically fluctuates within about 10-15 pounds of your setpoint weight.
+Your setpoint weight is the number on the scales that your weight tends to hover around, give or take 10-15 pounds.

 Going on a starvation diet is working against your survival mechanism, and this never works for long-term weight loss.
 The only way to lose weight permanently — and the best method of preventing type 2 diabetes — is to lower your setpoint weight.
 When you do that, you will lose weight easily without effort.
 No counting calories or points.

 One of the best ways to lower your setpoint weight is to switch to a high-quality diet.
-This involves reducing or eliminating low-quality foods, replacing them with high-quality SANE foods.
+This involves reducing or eliminating low-quality foods and replacing them with high-quality SANE foods.

 Removing or eliminating these types of foods will help you meet your goal of preventing type 2 diabetes, as this not only stabilizes blood sugar levels but also helps lower your setpoint weight.